RIDER SAFETYGOOD RULES TO FOLLOW

 This informs motorists to expect very heavy bicycle traffic ahead.
 It does not tell the motorist that the cyclist has the right of way!
 It is there as a courtesy to motorists.
 Cyclists still need to obey all traffic laws.

 The following rules of the road and safety etiquette have been developed as part of an overall Icon Eyecare Tour of the Moon bicycle safety campaign.
 When combined with the legal rules of the road and adhered to by riders, the event becomes much safer and enjoyable for everyone.

 1. THE LEGAL RIGHT

 Obey traffic laws.
 In Colorado, bicyclists enjoy the same rights as motorists.
 In accepting those rights, bicyclists also assume the responsibilities for riding in a safe and legal manner by:

-Keep your bicycle in good repair.
-Have it readied for Icon LASIK TOUR OF THE MOON, and then keep it safe to operate.
+Keep your bicycle in optimal condition.
 It is especially important to make sure your brakes work well.

-When stopping along the Icon LASIK TOUR OF THE MOON routes, let those behind know of your plans.
+When stopping along the course, let those behind you know of your plans.
 Make sure no bicycles or motor vehicles are immediately behind you when you stop.
-Stop at the right edge of the roadway and immediately move to the shoulder.
-Stay clear of the roadway, and park completely off of the roadway to make repairs, rest, visit, etc. Stopping is especially dangerous at the crest of a hill or on a curve, so be careful.
+Stop at the right edge of the road and immediately move to the shoulder.
+Stay clear of the roadway when making repairs, resting or visiting.
+Stopping is especially dangerous at the crest of a hill or on a curve, so please be careful.